RAC-Git-Hub/prophet-challenge/README.md

-assignment is a culmination of knowledge learned in the classroom setting which includes lecture materials, example programming from instructors, interactive dialogue in group settings among fellow students, independent internet research, project-specific API documentation resources, and some general programming guidance from sources such as CoPilot and ChatGPT.
+assignment is a culmination of knowledge learned in the classroom setting which includes lecture materials, example programming from instructors, interactive dialogue in group settings among fellow students, independent internet research, and some general programming guidance from sources such as CoPilot and ChatGPT.